msplr/msplr/README.md

 ### Hello World 👋

 As a robotics software engineer I'm interested in real-time embedded systems, [non-linear optimization](https://github.com/msplr/nls) and its applications in robotics.
-I'm currently working at [ANYbotics](https://www.anybotics.com/), where we're building a robotic workforce for industrial inspection.

 My main programming language is C++.